Menesjärvi Half-Term Northern Lights Adventure

 - Fully qualified wilderness guides and instructors

-By the end of your action packed week at Menesjärvi you will have travelled by snowshoes, dog sled, kick sled, cross-country skis, and snowmobile-pulled sleigh.
+By the end of your action-packed stay at Menesjärvi, you will have travelled by snowshoes, dog sled, kicksled, cross-country skis and snowmobile-pulled sleigh.
 Furthermore, you will have encountered reindeer and gained an insight into the remarkable culture of the Sámi people who make their home in this remote corner of the world.

-As a family you will learn about the Northern Lights during an Aurora Workshop with an expert guide.
-Each night you can all walk down to the frozen lake in front of the hotel to gaze at the sky in search of the Northern Lights and there are some special evening activities to take part in which will help to maximise your chances.
+As a family, you will learn about the Northern Lights during an Aurora Workshop with an expert guide.
+Each night you can all walk down to the frozen lake in front of the hotel to gaze at the sky in search of the Northern Lights and there are also optional Aurora activities you can add to your itinerary.

-This is a wild location with a truly warm welcome and provides an ideal playground for any active family who wants an escape from the every day and some unforgettable shared experiences.
+This is a wild location with a truly warm welcome and provides an ideal playground for any active family who wants an escape from the everyday and enjoy some unforgettable shared experiences.